Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Numerical strategy

-and we denote $D_{\Delta t}V_0$ and $R_{\Delta t}W_0$ the solution of the first and second sub-problem, respectively, after a time step $\Delta t$ with the initial conditions $V=V_0$ and $W=W_0$.
-One can define the first order Lie schemes: $U_{n+1}= D_{\Delta t}\circ R_{\Delta t}\ U_{n}$ and $U_{n+1}= R_{\Delta t}\circ D_{\Delta t}\ U_{n}$, as well as the second order Strang schemes: $U_{n+1}=R_{\Delta t/2} \circ D_{\Delta t}\circ R_{\Delta t/2}\ U_{n}$ and $U_{n+1}=D_{\Delta t/2} \circ R_{\Delta t}\circ D_{\Delta t/2}\ U_{n}$ \cite{MR0235754}.
-The practical implementation of both Lie and Strang schemes is straightforward once the substeps $R_{\Delta t}$ and $D_{\Delta t}$ have been defined.
-In this work we focus on the Strang scheme.
-In particular it has been shown that better accuracies are expected by ending the splitting scheme with the substep involving the fastest time scales \cite{MR2014215,MR2127928,MR3213800}.
-Therefore, assuming in general stiff reaction terms, we consider without any loss of generality the scheme, $U_{n+1}=R_{\Delta t/2} \circ D_{\Delta t}\circ R_{\Delta t/2} U_{n}.$ Both theoretical and practical results show that this method performs very well for stiff reaction-diffusion systems \cite{MR2869529,MR2890259,Dumont2013}.
-One of the most interesting properties is that the \emph{splitting time step}, $\Delta t$, can be chosen independently of standard stability constraints associated with mesh size or stiff source terms, as long as the sub-problems are solved either exactly or with dedicated solvers with appropriate stability properties and time-stepping features \cite{MR2890259}.
-This property allows us to choose $\Delta t$ some orders of magnitude larger than the fastest time scales of the system.
-Additionally, an adaptive splitting scheme can be easily implemented within this framework \cite{MR2847238} to cope with solutions displaying different dynamic behaviors in time.
+we denote by $D_{\Delta t}V_0$ and $R_{\Delta t}W_0$ the solution of the first and second sub-problem, respectively, after a given \emph{splitting time step} $\Delta t$.
+Assuming in general stiff reaction terms, we consider without any loss of generality the second-order Strang scheme\footnote{It has been shown that better accuracies are expected by ending the splitting scheme with the substep involving the fastest time scales \cite{MR2014215,MR2127928,MR3213800}.
+Both theoretical and numerical results show that this method performs very well for stiff reaction-diffusion systems \cite{duarte:tel-00667857,MR2890259,Dumont2013}.} \cite{MR0235754}, $U_{n+1}=R_{\Delta t/2} \circ D_{\Delta t}\circ R_{\Delta t/2} U_{n}$.